RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 }
 {% endhighlight %}

-For versioning we provide a route which will return a list of available versions of the customer and separate route to retrieve the state of the customer for a specified version.
+For versioning we provide a route which will return a list of available versions of the customer and a separate route to retrieve the state of the customer for the specified version.

 {% highlight C# %}
 [ApiController]